Raven-biosciences/chemX_docs/docs/tutorial.md

 ## Identifying the best model

-**When the modelling tasks have completed, you can find the results by clicking *Models* in the top bar.**
+**When the modelling tasks have completed, you can find the results by clicking *Models* in the top bar or using the *completed tasks* list (click the bell icon) to link you there directly.**

 ![](./assets/PerformanceHeatmap.png)